The Dead 2: India: Plot

 A ship named 'African Goddess' from Somalia, Africa docks at Mumbai, India.
 As the workers disembark and collect their pay, one is seen to be ill and injured on the elbow, that worker's name is Rajiv, one of the other worker asks the manager about Rajiv's whereabouts and gets to know that while leaving Somalia, a 'Mad woman' had bitten him.
 Behind the manager, the radio can be heard telecasting a news saying that 'It is not yet known about the reasons of the acts of cannibalism in Africa'.
 Meanwhile, Rajiv walks through the streets, through the crowds and into his rundown house, he sits down feverishly and soon dies.
 Now, his coming to India triggers a zombie infestation.

-Far away from Mumbai in a village in Rajasthan, a man had died due to unknown reasons, his wife puts a blanket over his face and finishes the rituals and goes and sits with her daughter and other villagers who had gathered, she mourns for her husband's death and then tells her daughter to go and fetch water so that they could cook, the daughter goes and starts collecting water in her pot, in another part of the village a woman is shown collecting dried clothes from outside of he house, suddenly a huge gush of wind arrives, and then the woman sees a person approaching her house from afar she is unnerved and quickly collects the clothes and walks back in her house, the scene switches to the little girl who was still collecting water but then she sees a person approaching her and screams all the villagers are alerted and they see a bunch of people creep out of the dark and approach the village, the woman who was collecting clothes was still unnerved a little, when suddenly, an old man breaks into their house and bites the woman's husband.
+Far away from Mumbai in a village in Rajasthan, a man had died for unknown reasons, his wife puts a blanket over his face and finishes the rituals and goes and sits with her daughter and other villagers who had gathered, she mourns for her husband's death and then tells her daughter to go and fetch water so that they could cook, the daughter goes and starts collecting water in her pot, in another part of the village a woman is shown collecting dried clothes from outside of the house, suddenly a huge gush of wind arrives, and then the woman sees a person approaching her house from afar she is unnerved and quickly collects the clothes and walks back in her house, the scene switches to the little girl who was still collecting water but then she sees a person approaching her and screams all the villagers are alerted and they see a bunch of people creep out of the dark and approach the village, the woman who was collecting clothes was still unnerved a little, when suddenly, an old man breaks into their house and bites the woman's husband.

 Ishani goes to a hospital for a check-up and sees many people with bite wounds.
 Meanwhile, as he is working atop a wind turbine, Nicholas sees a family evacuate their home in a hurry.
 Ishani phones Nicholas and informs him that she is pregnant, and she is worried about her safety with the incidents happening on the streets.